LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 ### com.liveperson.bot-connectors-worker.error.aivendor.medallia.parse-message.parser-error

 #### Description
-Parsing the response of the Madallia Adapter failed.
+Parsing the response of the Medallia Adapter failed.
 #### Reasons
 In this case the Medallia Adapter sent some data we did not expect.
 #### Solutions
-Contact the Medallia Adapter and provide them the data of the conversation error.
+Contact the Medallia Adapter team and provide them the data of the conversation error.